Little Grove: 19th century

 Frederick Cass senior, father of Frederick Charles Cass (1824–1896) who wrote East Barnet, lived in the house in the mid 19th century and died there on 17 May 1861.

 The house was then bought by the Conservative party politician Alexander Henry Campbell in July 1862.
 In October 1868, The Times carried advertising stating that the house, having failed to sell at auction, was now available for offers.
 It was stated to be "a moderate-sized mansion, in the Italian style, with charming terraces and gardens, overlooking a delightful and finely-timbered park, with a model farmery; the whole in perfect order, and extending over about 110 acres".

 It was sold in December 1871 to Sigismund James Stern.
 After Stern's death in 1885, the house was occupied by his widow Margaret, who was buried with her husband at St Mary the Virgin church, East Barnet.
 She was described as the "Lady Bountiful" of the parish.

 20th century

 In January 1912, The Times reported that Little Grove with 112 acres had been sold.
 From 1921 to 1924 the house was owned by the American actress Shirley Kellogg who was said to have spent £10,000 restoring it, a very large amount of money at that time.
 The house was known as Shirley Grove during her ownership.

 On 21 June 1927, the house was sold again by auction, the advertising noting "pleasure grounds of nearly three acres" and "three exceptionally fine building sites".
 In August 1931, the house was offered for sale again on behalf of the executors of Mr J.J.
 O'Brien with the completion of the sale announced in The Times in November that year.

 Little Grove was demolished in 1932 to make way for a housing estate.
 Only the remains of a cottage garden now exist.
 The house is remembered by the street Littlegrove in East Barnet which runs from Church Hill Road to Eton Avenue but is some distance from the site of the former Little Grove house.
-Danegrove Primary School and the residential street Daneland are near the former site of Little Grove.
+Danegrove Primary School (formerly Littlegrove) and the residential street Daneland are near the former site of Little Grove.